ginatcacenco/Proiect-Practic-TM/README.md

 ## 3.4  Daily test summary report

 ## 3.5  Traceability matrix
-The traceability matrix was generated using Zephyr Squad and is detailed below:
+The traceability matrix was generated using Zephyr Squad and is detailed below or it can be downloaded from here:

 ![Traceability matrix](https://github.com/ginatcacenco/Proiect-Practic-TM/blob/main/traceability%20matrix.png)